KenGorab/raytracer-go/README.md

     material: obsidian
 ```

-The above scene definition generated the following rendered image:
+The above scene definition generated the following rendered image (the same one as at the top of this document):

 ![render](https://raw.githubusercontent.com/KenGorab/raytracer-go/master/examples/three-metal-balls/out.png)